basho/riak_cs/riak_test/README.md

 The `flavor` option is used to vary environment setup.
-Some `riak_test` modules use only S3 API and does not depend on details, such as number of riak nodes, riak's backend, MDC or not, multibag or not.
+Some `riak_test` modules use only S3 API and does not depend on details, such as number of riak nodes, riak's backend, MDC or not, multibag (aka supercluster) or not.
 By adding flavor setting to riak_test config, such generic test cases can be utilized to verify Riak CS's behavior in various setups.
 The scope of setup functions affected by flavors are `rtcs:setup/1` and `rtcs:setup/2`.
-Other setup functions, for example `rtcs:setup2x2` used by `repl_test`, does not change their behavior.
-The valid option values are `basic` (default) and `{multibag, disjoint}`.
-`{multibag, disjoint}` setup multibag environment with 3 bags, the master bag with two riak nodes and two additional bags with one riak node each.
+Other setup functions, for example `rtcs:setup2x2` used by `repl_v3_test`, does not change their behavior.
+The valid option values are `basic` (default) and `{multibag, disjoint}`.  `{multibag, disjoint}` setup multibag environment with 3 bags, the master bag with two riak nodes and two additional bags with one riak node each.

 1. To build the `riak_test` files use the `compile-riak-test` Makefile